Pacing

 You may find it helpful to use a timer on your phone/watch/computer for beginning and stopping your activities, so that you don’t overdo it.

-Try paying attention to the ‘messages/sensations from your body such as your headache getting worse or feeling more tired’ that are telling you that you need a rest.
+Try paying attention to the ‘messages/sensations from your body such as your headache getting a lot worse or feeling a lot more tired that are telling you that you need a rest.

-These are messages from your body telling you to take a rest break before becoming exhausted, or making your concussion symptoms feel worse.
+Severe increases in symptoms does not mean brain damage.
+These are messages from your body telling you to take a rest break.

 Here’s an Example of Pacing for a Physical Activity

 Try going for a slower walk first (even if you used to be able to sprint).
 While you’re doing this, check your breathing and tune into your body.
-If you feel fine, then you can gradually increase how often you go for a walk and how long of a walk.
+If you feel fine or your symptoms only get a little bit worse, then you can gradually increase how often you go for a walk, the speed of your walk, and how long of a walk you go on.
+You may even be able to progress to a light job or walk/run in a few days.
+This physical exercise can help treat your brain and is safe as long as you avoid activities that may make you fall or get hit in the head before you have recovered.